yukiz3256/all-about-me/README.md

 PD8: Spanish 4

-SOme things I like to do outside of school time are running, embriodery, baking, and crafting.
+Some other things I like to do outside of school time are running, embriodery, baking, and crafting.

 One of my most current favorite tv show is Penthouse.